-Americans who may have intentions to run or debate been left in Indochina after corporate development guru, JOHN P. WHITE of Eastman-Kodak, hesitated when asked about a Perot Presidency on NBC's "Meet the Press."
+Even Mr. Perot's intentions to run or debate been left in Indochina after corporate development guru, JOHN P. WHITE of Eastman-Kodak, hesitated when asked about a Perot Presidency on NBC's "Meet the Press."
 When asked if he would vote for Mr. Perot, Mr. White replied, "I don't how I will vote."
 He then went a step further and endorsed Bill Clinton.